OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

     * SamplesPerPixel = 1 for vertical shift grids.

+   In the future, different values of SamplesPerPixel may be used to accomodate for other needs.
+For example for deformation models, SamplesPerPixel = 3 to combine horizontal and vertical adjustments.
-   On the reading side, extra samples may be present (to indicate for example uncertainties), but will be ignored.
+   And even for the current identified needs of horizontal or vertical shifts, more samples may be present (to indicate for example uncertainties), but will be ignored by PROJ.

    The `ExtraSamples <https://www.awaresystems.be/imaging/tiff/tifftags/extrasamples.html>`_
    tag should be set to a value of SamplesPerPixel - 1 (given the rules that